Shoulder Dystocia Symptoms

 What Are Common Shoulder Dystocia Signs and Symptoms?

-Here are some common signs and symptoms of shoulder dystocia:
+Here are some common warning signs and symptoms of shoulder dystocia:

 • Fetal elbow: If only one of the baby’s arms is delivered while the other remains trapped, this could indicate shoulder dystocia.

-• Increased maternal effort: One of the shoulder dystocia symptoms is when the mother might need to push excessively hard, yet there is little to no progress in the baby’s descent.
+• Increased maternal effort: When the mother might need to push for a longer period of time, yet there is little to no progress in the baby’s descent.

 • No external rotation: Normally, after the baby’s head is delivered, it rotates to the side.
 In cases of shoulder dystocia, this rotation may not occur.

-• Protracted descent: When the baby descends more slowly than usual during the second stage of labor, it could be one of the possible shoulder dystocia symptoms.
+• Protracted descent: When the baby descends more slowly than usual during the second stage of labor, it could be one of the possible shoulder dystocia warning signs.

 • Visible fetal shoulder: In some cases, the baby’s shoulder can be seen or felt lodged behind the mother’s pubic bone.